[Photo by RealToughCandy.com from Pexels](https://www.pexels.com/photo/a-person-holing-a-sticker-in-close-up-photography-11035380/)

 The best way to get NVM working in CI/CD systems

 TL;DR While reasoning is important, readers may not be interested in all the frustrations I experienced while figuring out how to get things done.
 If you’re looking for a quick solution, skip to the “What eventually worked?” section.
 However, if you’re interested in the thought process behind the solution, keep reading.
-NVM is nice and simple, how hard it might be to get it working with CI/CD?
-Over the past few days, I’ve been working on providing nvm for both my company’s Docker base images and for CI/CD....
+Why?
+Some might bother why the hell I’d like to make my life so hard? 🤣 We used to use nodeenv external link for that purpose....

 [Photo by Lu Li from Pexels](https://www.pexels.com/photo/men-in-horses-raising-cattles-8916937/)